Meromorphic Solution of the Degenerate Third Painlev\'e Equation Vanishing at the Origin: Positiveness of

-\end{proof} Since $\tau$ and $\tau_p$ are assumed real, then the imaginary part of any solution does not have poles on the real axis except possibly $\tau_p=0$.
-Moreover, if we assume that $\tau_p>0$, then real part of any solution with a pole is negative in some its neighborhood, however we assume that the real part is positive. \begin{proposition} For ${\rm Re}\;a<0$ there exists $\varepsilon>0$ such that for $|{\rm Im}\;a|<\varepsilon$ and $\tau>0$ ${\rm Re}\;u(\tau)>0$. \end{proposition} Assume there is a sequence $a_n$ with ${\rm Re}\;a_n\equiv\beta<0$ and ${\rm Im}\;a_n\to0$, such that the functions $u(\tau)=u(\tau,a_n)$ has a sequence of zeroes $\tau_n$.
-If the sequence $\tau_n$ has a bounded subsequence, then it leads to immediate contradiction with Proposition~\ref{prop:real-positive}, since in this case $u(\tau_0)=u(\tau_0,0)=0$ where $\tau_0$ is a finite limiting point of the sequence $\tau_n$. \\ The case when the sequence $\tau_n$ is unbounded also cannot happen.
+The case when the sequence $\tau_n$ is unbounded also cannot happen.
 It follows from the general property of local uniformness of asymptotics of the Painlev\'e equations.
-This property means the following: assume that an asymptotic formula is valid for some open subset in the space of the monodromy parameters, as it happens for Asymptotics~\eqref{eq:asymp-main-1}--\eqref{eq:asymp-main-4}, which is valid in the open strip, $a=\beta+i\alpha$ with $\beta<0$ and $|\alpha|<1$.
+This property means the following: assume that an asymptotic formula is valid for some open subset in the space of the monodromy parameters, as it happens for asymptotics~\eqref{eq:asymp-main-1}--\eqref{eq:asymp-main-4}, which is valid in the open strip, $a=\beta+i\alpha$ with $\beta<0$ and $|\alpha|<1$.
 We consider any compact subset of this strip, for our purposes it is enough to fix $\beta=\beta_0<0$ and a segment $|\alpha|\leq1-\epsilon$ for some positive $\epsilon<1$.
-Then there exist $\Upsilon=\Upsilon(\beta,\epsilon)$ such that the error estimate in Equation~\eqref{eq:asymp-main-1} holds for all $\tau>\Upsilon$ and all $a$ from the above compact subset.
-Thus, if we choose the error estimate in \eqref{eq:asymp-main-1} small enough by fixing $\Upsilon$, then the zeroes $\tau_n>\Upsilon$ cannot exist because $u(\tau)$ is close to the first term in Asymptotics~\eqref{eq:asymp-main-1} and, therefore, cannot vanish for any values of $\tau>\Upsilon$.
-The following conjecture is the extension of Proposition~\ref{prop:positiveness-epsilon}. \begin{conjecture} If ${\rm Re}\;a\leq0$ and $0<|{\rm Im}\;a|<1$, then ${\rm Re}\;u(\tau)>0$ for $\tau>0$. \end{conjecture} \begin{remark} Solutions for the parameter $a$ from Conjecture~\ref{con:positiveness} have neither zeroes nor poles on the positive semiaxis.
+Then there exist $\Upsilon=\Upsilon(\beta,\epsilon)$ such that the error estimate in equation~\eqref{eq:asymp-main-1} holds for all $\tau>\Upsilon$ and all $a$ from the above compact subset.
+Thus, if we choose the error estimate in~\eqref{eq:asymp-main-1} small enough by fixing~$\Upsilon$, then the zeroes $\tau_n>\Upsilon$ cannot exist because~$u(\tau)$ is close to the first term in asymptotics~\eqref{eq:asymp-main-1} and, therefore, cannot vanish for any values of $\tau>\Upsilon$.
+The following conjecture is the extension of Proposition~\ref{prop:positiveness-epsilon}. \begin{Conjecture} If $\operatorname{Re}a\leq0$ and $0<|\operatorname{Im}a|<1$, then $\operatorname{Re}u(\tau)>0$ for $\tau>0$. \end{Conjecture} \begin{Remark} Solutions for the parameter $a$ from Conjecture~\ref{con:positiveness} have neither zeroes nor poles on the positive semiaxis.
 To prove the absence of poles one can surely apply Zhou's vanishing lemma~\cite{Z}.
-In our case the Riemann-Hilbert problem corresponding to the monodromy data defined in Section~\ref{sec:monodromy} can be formulated on the positive real semiaxis and the circle centered at $0$.
-The jump matrices are:
+In our case the Riemann--Hilbert problem corresponding to the monodromy data defined in Section~\ref{sec:monodromy} can be formulated on the positive real semiaxis and the circle centered at~$0$.
+The jump matrices are